gaurav2190/Design-Patterns/README.md

 # Design-Patterns

-A repositoy for the commonly used design patterns
+A repository of the commonly used design patterns